 The Betsy Ross House

 The past members’ list of Christ Church is a who’s who of early American history.
 Built in 1744, the building is the birthplace of the American Episcopal Church and home to one of the first schools in the country that educated freed slaves.
+This is one of the greatest Philadelphia historical sites as its closed-off cobblestone streets and perfectly manicured yards will be as if the colonial era never went away in this picturesque Philadelphia landmark.

 Eastern State Penitentiary

 When Eastern State Penitentiary opened its doors in 1829, it introduced to the world a new philosophy for criminal justice: solitary confinement.
 Today, it’s a stunning example of grand architecture.
 You can go on a guided or self-guided tour of the facility or join a ghost tour to learn more about the facility and its most famous inmates.
+This prison once housed some of the most well-known criminals in United States history.
+Walking through these spooky hallways will certainly bring thrills to spectators at this creepy yet interesting Philadelphia historical site.

 The Liberty Bell Center

 The Liberty Bell Center is home to the bell that used to hang in the tower at Independence Hall.
 It was used to announce meetings for lawmakers.
 At the center, you can get a close look at the bell — and its famous crack — and learn more about how it became a symbol of freedom.
+If it’s sunny and the temperature is permitting be sure to grab a blanket and sit on the lawn that sits adjacent to the center.
+This will make for a picnic that will never be forgotten.

 Mother Bethel AME Church